martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-8/index.md

 - The `factorial` function has a single argument, `4` of type `int`
 - On the next line of execution, using the `fmt` package, we print out the value of `n`

-> Quick note: in every Recursive function, there needs to be a "base case"
+> Quick note: in every Recursive function, there needs to be a "base case".
-> the base case is most commonly an if statement that when evaluated to "true"
+> The base case is most commonly an if statement that when evaluated to "true"
 > will stop calling the function within the function (stop recursion)
 > and will allow the program to return out of the function